Naval Base Panama Canal Zone: History

 In 1821 Panama voluntarily became part of Colombia.
 In 1903, the United States supported the group that wanted to separate from Colombia.
-After Panama separated from Colombia 1903, Panama and the United States signed a treaty, the Hay–Bunau-Varilla Treaty.
-The treaty gave the United States right to the 553 square-mile, 10 miles wide, Panama Canal Zone, a US Territory with capital in Balboa.
-Construction started on 4 May 1904 and was completed on 15 August 1914.
-The canal opened waterway from the Atlantic Ocean to the Pacific Ocean, bypassing the Strait of Magellan.
-In 1939 the Panama Canal Zone was put under the Caribbean Defense Command, due to U Boat operations.
-Due to Japan's aggression in China, Japan lost canal use on 22 July 1941.
-The Canal Zone defends were increased due to the strategic importance of the waterway.
-The Navy and Army grew base and built.
+After Panama separated from Colombia that same year, Panama and the US signed the Hay–Bunau-Varilla Treaty.
+This gave the United States rights to the 553-square-mile, 10-mile-wide Panama Canal Zone, a US Territory with its capital in Balboa.

+The Canal opened a waterway from the Atlantic to the Pacific, bypassing the Strait of Magellan.
+Construction started 4 May 1904 and was completed 15 August 1914.

+Due to U-boat operations, the Canal Zone was put under the military authority of the Army's Panama Canal Department in 1939.
+Japan lost Canal use on 22 July 1941 because of its aggression in China.
+Canal Zone defenses were increased due to the strategic importance of the waterway.
 The Navy installed anti-torpedo nets and naval mines.
 Bases installed smoke generators, anti-aircraft guns, long-range radar systems, searchlights, and aircraft warning stations.
+Troops were deployed to Colón, Margarita Island, and Toro Point's Fort Sherman.
+For coast defense, eleven 16-inch Naval guns were installed.

+The Panama Canal Department remained as the senior Army headquarters in the region until activation of the Caribbean Defense Command (CDC) on 10 February 1941.
+Both commands were located at the relatively new headquarters at Quarry Heights.
+The CDC was commanded by Lieutenant General Daniel Van Voorhis, who continued to command the Panama Canal Department.

-Troops were deployed to Colón's, Margarita Island, and Toro Point's Fort Sherman.
-For coast defense eleven 16-inch Naval guns were installed.
-The 15th Naval District was in command of the Panama Canal Zone.
-Two airfields operate 30 fighter aircraft, with Curtiss P-36 Hawks, and Curtiss P-40 Warhawk for protection.
+The 15th Naval District was in charge of Navy activities in the Canal Zone.
+Two airfields operated 30 fighter aircraft with Curtiss P-36 Hawks and Curtiss P-40 Warhawks for protection.
 A seaplane base had regular submarine patrols.
-With all the patrols and defenses, U Boats and Imperial Japanese Navy submarines did not attack or come near the Panama Canal Zone.
-With the loss of the Dutch East Indies oil fields, the vast Panama Canal Zone tank farms became the fuel line for the fuel needed to fight the Pacific War.
+Due to these defenses, U-boats and Imperial Japanese Navy submarines did not attack or approach the Canal Zone.

+With the loss of the Dutch East Indies oil fields, the vast Canal Zone tank farms became the supply line for fuel needed to fight the Pacific War.
 Many tankers and cargo ships were lost in the early part of the Battle of the Atlantic.
-To help fuel oil pipelines were built along the Panama Canal, the decreased the number of tankers needed to go through the Panama Canal.
-The first pipeline opened on 18 April 1943 and second pipeline opened at the end of 1943.
-In 1944 a diesel and separate gasoline pipeline were opened.
-By April 1943 the US believed the threat to the Canal had diminished, the Canal defense status was downgraded, and there was a reduction in troop bases in Panama.
-The Naval Bases at the Panama Canal Zone were supported during World War II and after the war by the larger Naval Base Trinidad.
+To aid the war effort, fuel oil pipelines were built along the Canal, resulting in a decreased number of tankers traversing the waterway.
+The first pipeline opened 18 April 1943 and the second pipeline opened at the end of 1943.
+A diesel and separate gasoline pipeline were opened the following year.